 Clay and cade oil containers for storing water: an alternative to plastic bottles and cups.

 The exhibition that brings together solutions to do without plastic

-The Plastic Odyssey Treasure Chests bring together alternatives and solutions from around the world to reduce plastic pollution in the ocean.
+The Plastic Odyssey Treasure Trunks bring together alternatives and solutions from around the world to reduce plastic pollution in the ocean.